douglasgreen/outlines/computing/software_architecture/software_architecture.md

 ## Software Architecture in Agile Environments

 Software architecture in Agile environments is an interesting and dynamic area, where traditional approaches to software design meet the fast-paced and iterative nature of Agile methodologies.
-Let\'s break down the key topics:
+Let's break down the key topics:

 #### 1. Agile Methodologies and Architecture

 Agile methodologies, such as Scrum and Kanban, emphasize flexibility, iterative development, and customer collaboration.
-In this context, software architecture isn\'t a one-time, upfront activity but an ongoing process.
+In this context, software architecture isn't a one-time, upfront activity but an ongoing process.
 Key points include:

 -   Iterative Refinement: Instead of fully defining the architecture at the start, Agile teams refine it iteratively, allowing for changes based on feedback and evolving requirements.
 -   Collaborative Design: Architects work closely with developers, testers, and customers, ensuring the architecture meets practical needs and adapts to changes.